SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 layout: redirect
 ---

+There are two distinct approaches to deploy Apama applications to Cumulocity:

+* [Uploading a single *.mon file](#single-mon-file) - the simplest mechanism for deploying Apama applications.
+* [Building a custom microservice](#deploying-as-microservice) – where more complex Apama projects can be built using the Cumulocity microservice SDK.

+### <a name="single-mon-file"></a>Deploying Apama applications as a single *.mon file with the Apama-epl application

->**Info**: To be able to upload single .mon files to Cumulocity, your tenant needs to be subscribed to both Apama applications provided in Cumulocity.
+>**Info**: To be able to upload single *.mon files to Cumulocity, your tenant needs to be subscribed to both Apama applications provided in Cumulocity.
 See [applications](/guides/reference/applications#application-names) in the Reference guide for details.

-### Deploying Apama applications as a single .mon file with the Apama-epl application

-The Apama-epl application provides an interface for uploading and deploying EPL apps (.mon files), as well as interactively editing new or pre-existing EPL apps.
+The Apama-epl application provides an interface for uploading and deploying EPL apps (*.mon files), as well as interactively editing new or pre-existing EPL apps.
 Any user on the tenant wishing to use this application will need to be a **CEP Manager**.
 See [managing permissions](/guides/users-guide/administration/#managing-permissions).

-When the EPL is deployed to Cumulocity, each .mon file is assigned a unique package name.
+When the EPL is deployed to Cumulocity, each *.mon file is assigned a unique package name.
 This prevents conflicts when multiple modules are uploaded.
-For this reason, you should not specify a 'package' statement in the .mon files.
-If you need to share events between different parts of your application, then write the event definitions and monitors that use it in a single .mon file.
+For this reason, you should not specify a 'package' statement in the &#8727;.mon files.
+If you need to share events between different parts of your application, then write the event definitions and monitors that use it in a single &#8727;.mon file.

 The only non-Cumulocity bundles that your EPL is able to use are the Time Format bundles and the HTTP Client - JSON with generic request/response event definitions.